Sell more with better email & SMS

 Accor Hotels

-Also, all the pictures at the bottom serve as an inspiration for any subscriber who is considering the offer, but also having second thoughts.
-By looking at all those beautiful places, it’s hard to find reasons to not jump right into that discount.
+Also, the pictures serve as inspiration for any subscriber who is considering the offer but is not yet convinced.
+By looking at all those beautiful places, they’re more likely to find somewhere they want to visit — and jump right into that discount.

 Mentioning the offer in the subject line is a must.
-If people don’t know that they might find an opportunity to save money just by opening that email, they are less likely to click.
+If people don’t know that they might find an opportunity to save money just by opening that email, they’re less likely to click.

 9. Stumptown Coffee Roasters